Campbell Newman: Law and order

+In September 2013, Newman announced that bootcamps for convicted young people will open in Townsville and Rockhampton by September 2013, along with two other camps.
+These bootcamps closed in 2015 under the Labor government.

 In October 2013 the Newman government passed new legislation which handed discretionary powers to the state Attorney-General to indefinitely extend the detention of sex offenders.
 The legislation was criticised by the Law Society of Queensland, the Bar Association of Queensland, the Australian Council for Civil Liberties and retired judges.
 Newman responded by describing opponents of the law as "apologists for sex offenders and paedophiles".
 In addition to targeting sex offenders, other legislation aims to imprison members and associates of "outlaw motorcycle clubs", naming 26 clubs.
-The bill attracted a large amount of criticism from law professionals to Amnesty International.
+The bill attracted a large amount of criticism from law professionals and Amnesty International.
 In particular, the bill was criticised by Amnesty International for sweeping so broadly that innocent conduct may be caught and infringing the right to be presumed innocent until proven guilty, although Newman claimed that Queenslanders wanted the tough new laws.

 By September 2013, Newman's government had cut 12,282 public service jobs in Queensland.

 On 7 April 2014, the NSW Independent Commission Against Corruption heard that Newman wanted $5,000 to meet Sydney businessman Nick Di Girolamo when he was the Lord Mayor of Brisbane.

 On 21 July 2014, Newman was forced to withdraw a very small part of the controversial biker laws following a landslide defeat in a by-election in the seat of Stafford (itself following a huge swing and loss for the government in a by-election in the seat of Redcliffe) and rapidly decaying public approval across the state.
 The government also promised to reinstate bipartisan support and the previous parliamentary estimates.